 2.01 Employment Offers and Employment.

-(a) Prior to the Closing Date, the Company shall make offers of employment to each employee who performs services primarily with respect to the Leaf River Mill Business and who is identified in Schedule A except for any such employee then receiving long-term disability benefits under any Georgia-Pacific long-term disability plan.
+(a) Prior to the Closing Date, the Company shall make offers of employment to each employee who performs services primarily with respect to the Leaf River Mill Business and who is identified in Schedule A, except for any such employee then receiving long-term disability benefits under any Georgia-Pacific long-term disability plan.
 Such offers shall detail job title, base pay level (which for each such employee shall not be less than such employee’s base pay level as in effect immediately prior to the Closing Date), job location, annual bonus opportunity, if any, and other factors deemed appropriate by the Company.
 In the event any individual receiving long-term disability benefits as of the Closing Date (i) presents himself for re-employment within five months of the Closing Date and (ii) is then medically able to perform the essential functions of a then available job for which he is reasonably qualified (with reasonable accommodation as applicable), the Company shall offer to hire such employee.
 Such offer shall detail job title, base pay level (which shall not be less than such employee’s base pay level as in effect immediately prior to the date he became inactive), job location, annual bonus opportunity, if any, and other factors deemed appropriate by the Company.
-During the period between Closing Date and the date an individual who was as of the Closing Date receiving long-term disability benefits presents himself for employment to the Company, Georgia-Pacific shall continue to treat such individual as an active employee of Georgia-Pacific and otherwise treat such individual in the same manner as Georgia-Pacific customarily treats an employee who is receiving long-term disability benefits under a Georgia-Pacific long-term disability plan.
+During the period between Closing Date and the date an individual who was as of the Closing Date receiving long-term disability benefits presents himself for employment to the Company, Georgia-Pacific shall continue to treat such individual in the same manner as Georgia-Pacific customarily treats an employee who is receiving long-term disability benefits under a Georgia-Pacific long-term disability plan.
 The Company shall notify Georgia-Pacific of the identity of all individuals who have accepted offers of employment with the Company (the “Transferred Employees”).

 (b) Effective as of the Closing Date, the Company may, but is not required, to hire any employee identified on Schedule B hereto.
 Any such offers of employment shall detail job title, base pay level (which for each such employee shall not be less than such employee’s base pay level as in effect immediately prior to Closing Date), job location, annual bonus opportunity, and other factors deemed appropriate by the Company.
 Any employee who accepts such offer shall be treated as a Transferred Employee for all purposes of this Agreement.

-(c) Nothing herein shall obligate the Company to continue the employment of any individual for any specified period of time.
+Nothing herein shall obligate the Company to continue the employment of any individual for any specified period of time.

+For a period of one year from the Closing Date, the LRFP Parties shall not solicit for employment any employee of the Company and the Company shall not solicit for employment any employee of the LRFP Parties, except as expressly provided herein.
+Nothing herein shall prohibit either party from offering to employ any person employed by the other who seeks employment without its direct or indirect solicitation.

 2.02 Benefits for Transferred Employees.
-Except as provided in this Agreement, each Transferred Employee shall cease to participate in any Georgia-Pacific Plan or Georgia-Pacific Benefit Program as of the Closing Date or, if later, the date such Transferred Employee ceases to be required to be treated as an active Georgia-Pacific or LRFP employee pursuant to this Agreement.
+Except as provided in this Agreement, each Transferred Employee shall cease to participate in any Georgia-Pacific Plan or Georgia-Pacific Benefit Program as of the Closing Date.
 Effective as of the Closing Date and for a period of at least one year, except as specifically provided herein, the Company shall cause the Transferred Employees to be eligible to participate in all of the following: